 , also called regular expression syntax.

-Dont confuse regular expressions with the wildcard patterns used to match file names.
-File-matching wildcards are used by the shell to
+Do not confuse regular expressions with the wildcard patterns used to match file names.
+File-matching wildcards are used by the shell to match the names

 of files.
 By contrast, regular expressions are used by programs to search the contents